 The first thing you will need to do is allow your Los Angeles Realtor® to gain access to your property.
 Many times absentee owners are selling the home of a family member who may have moved to an assisted living facility, or recently passed away, so it can be a sensitive process and having someone to help you through it can take away some of the stress.

 If you are reasonably close then it would be good to meet with your Realtor® at the property that one time.
 If not then your agent can go through the property and help you make some of the following decisions:

-- Should you make any cosmetic changes to the property to show better.
+- Should you make any cosmetic changes to the property so that it shows better.
 You may need to paint, remove or clean carpeting, or refinish floors.
 Maybe the landscaping needs to be addressed.
-You don’t want prospective buyers to drive by without getting out of the cars because of the look of the home from the curb.
+You don’t want prospective buyers to drive by without getting out of their cars because of the look of the home from the curb.
 Your Realtor® can recommend and arrange for contractors to handle these changes.

 - If furnished, will you want to leave the furniture or have the home empty.
 Staging is an option but that will depend on the condition of the home.
 If furniture needs to be given away or stored, your Realtor® can make those arrangements.